S. R. Crown Hall: Renovation and later years

 The subsequent phases included re-landscaping the site and upgrading the mechanical systems.
 The south porch's travertine-marble surface was also replaced.
-The original travertine had developed cracks due to Chicago's climate, which had caused the marble to freeze and thaw repeatedly, but rather than use a more resilient material, conservators opted to replicate the original material.
+The original travertine had developed cracks due to Chicago's climate, which had caused the marble to freeze and thaw repeatedly, but rather than using a more resilient material, conservators opted to replicate the original material.
 By 2007 and 2008, workers were re-landscaping the area around Crown Hall.
 The mechanical system upgrades were necessitated in part because the windows could not be double-glazed or otherwise altered to provide additional insulation.
 The project reduced the building's energy use by an estimated 60%.

 After the building's renovation, Crown Hall hosted events such as an exhibition of works by the Adler & Sullivan architectural firm, as well as a celebration of Mies's 121st birthday.
 When Wiel Arets became the dean of the College of Architecture in 2012, he removed the lockers and replaced the dean's office in the basement with a new office on the main floor.
 In July 2018, remnants of the former Mecca Flats' basement floor were discovered next to Crown Hall while workers were installing a pipe next to the building; objects from the excavation were later displayed at Crown Hall.
 A battery storage system and photovoltaic array were installed on the roof in 2020.
-Additionally, in 2024, IIT received $250,000 to restore Crown Hall's main entrance, as part of an $8 million grant given to 13 Chicago Landmark buildings.
+IIT received $250,000 in 2024 to restore Crown Hall's main entrance as part of an $8 million grant given to 13 Chicago Landmark buildings.

 Reception and impact

 Architectural commentary

 When the building was finished, Architectural Forum said the design was evidence of Mies's "ability to build a remarkable architectural atmosphere" and that the design's simplicity belied its elegance.
 Architectural Record praised the uniform size of the bays but found the interior design to be only incidental to the building's intended use, while the writer Peter Blake said that the building deviated so sharply from the principle of functionalism that it could be used for anything.
 Life magazine wrote that Mies had achieved "shining spaciousness" in Crown Hall's design.
-The Chicago Defender said in 1962 that Crown Hall "put Chicago on the architectural map for all time", and the critic Reyner Banham deemed the building "a crystal casket of meditative calm".
+The Chicago Defender said in 1962 that Crown Hall "put Chicago on the architectural map for all time", and Reyner Banham, a British architecture critic, deemed the building "a crystal casket of meditative calm".
 In 1964, the historian Carl W. Condit said that the building was "a technical masterpiece of pure geometric form" because of its simple glass-and-steel design and exposed superstructure.
-Conversely, one critic lambasted Crown Hall because its superstructure was unconventional, though a writer for The New Leader said that the critic's review ignored the fact that "virtually none of Mies buildings is quite what it appears to be".
+Conversely, one commentator criticized Crown Hall for its unconventional superstructure, though a writer for The New Leader said that the critic's review ignored the fact that "virtually none of Mies buildings is quite what it appears to be".